redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 })
 ```

-We're looping through each `comment` from the mock so that even if we add more later, we're covered.
+We're looping through each `comment` from the mock, the same mock used by Storybook, so that even if we add more later, we're covered.

 #### Testing BlogPost